LFDM/dotfiles/README.md

 * Clone (or better: fork) this repository preferably into your home directory
-* Run sudo ./install.sh to install:
+* Run ./install.sh to install:
-  * rvm with ruby and jruby plus a couple of gems: rake, bundler and pry
+  * rvm with the latest ruby and jruby plus a couple of gems: rake, bundler and pry
   * zsh
   * tmux with tmuxinator
   * vim-athena